Alexander-Hjelm/Raze-Docs/Level.md

 Upon loading a new level, **Level_XX_common** must be loaded first, and then the specific diffiulity scene. **Important**: there may be no referencing between components from the difficulity scene to the common scene at Start() or Awake().
 Use a registration pattern instead.

-Object Hierarchy, Common Scene
+GameObject Hierarchy, Common Scene
 ==============================

-GameObject: Static
+Static
 ------------------

 ### Contents